*** UPDATE: MTD for Income tax has been postponed again, to start Apr 2026 and be phased-in as follows ***

 For our top recommended bookkeeping apps, see our advice page: Bookkeeping Software & How-To

 Making Tax Digital (MTD) for Income Tax - The Details

-The following is what we know so far (per HMRC's latest update 19 Dec 2022)
+The following is what we know so far per HMRC's Guidance.

 MTD for VAT-registered businesses was first introduced in April 2019 (if you're VAT registered, you'll already be using compliant software, but you may be required to make additional electronic reports to HMRC)